 The Castle of Ravadinovo

 Just a 10-minute drive away from Sozopol you can find The Castle of Ravadinovo, also known as “In love with the wind” – big, bold, at times over the top and at times simply mind boggling, and most likely the only castle in Europe that has been built by one man only.
-The castle is often described as ‘one of the most unusual buildings in the most unusual locations’ being built in the middle of a farm field right next to the highway.
-Despite being around only for about 20 years, the Bulgarian attraction ranked 3rd among the best and most beautiful castles to visit in Europe in 2018 in the ranking European Best Destinations.

 Opening hours: 8am – 8pm

-Entrance fee: Adult – €7.50, Child – €5.00
+Entrance fee: Adult – €15, Child – €7.50-€10

 Neptun Aqua Park in Ravadinovo

 Situated next to the Castle of Ravadinovo and only 5km away from Sozopol, Neptun Aqua Park provides for a fun day for the whole family with its numerous waterslides, bars, restaurants and spa services.
-Why not use the opportunity to combine the fairytale experience of the Castle with some water entertainment for a full day of recreation?

 Opening hours: 10am – 6:30pm

-Entrance fees:
+Entrance fees: Check current prices here.

 Places to eat in Sozopol